All Genus Open-Closed Mirror Symmetry for Affine Toric Calabi-Yau 3-Orbifolds: Introduction

 In contrast, higher genus Gromov-Witten invariants of {\em toric} Calabi-Yau 3-folds (which must be non-compact) are much better understood.
 In general, Gromov-Witten invariants are defined for projective manifolds (or more generally compact almost K\"{a}hler manifolds), but in the toric case one may use localization to define Gromov-Witten invariants of certain non-compact toric manifolds.
 By virtual localization \cite{GrPa}, all genus Gromov-Witten invariants of toric manifolds can be reduced to Hodge integrals, which can be evaluated by effective algorithms.
 When the toric manifold $\cX$ is a Calabi-Yau 3-fold, the Topological Vertex \cite{AKMV, LLLZ,MOOP} provides a much more efficient algorithm of computing Gromov-Witten invariants of $\cX$, as well as open Gromov-Witten invariants of $\cX$ relative to an Aganagic-Vafa Lagrangian brane $\cL$ (defined in \cite{KL, DF, Liu02, LLLZ} in several ways), in all genera and degrees.
 The topological B-model on the mirror $\check{\cX}$ of a smooth semi-projective toric Calabi-Yau 3-fold $\cX$ can be reduced to a theory on the mirror curve of $\cX$.
 Under mirror symmetry, $F_0^{\cX}$ corresponds to integrals of 1-forms on the mirror curve along loops, whereas the generating function $F_{0,1}^{\cX,\cL}$ of genus-zero open Gromov-Witten invariants (which count holomorphic disks in $\cX$ bounded by $\cL$) corresponds to integrals of 1-forms on the mirror curve along paths \cite{AV, AKV}.
 Based on the work of Eynard-Orantin \cite{EO07} and Mari\~{n}o \cite{Ma}, Bouchard-Klemm-Mari\~{n}o-Pasquetti \cite{BKMP09} proposed a new formalism of the topological B-model on $\cX$ in terms of the Eynard-Orantin invariants $\omega_{g,n}$ of the mirror curve, and conjectured a precise correspondence, known as the Remodeling Conjecture, between $\omega_{g,n}$ (where $n>0$) and the generating function $F_{g,n}^{\cX,\cL}$ of open Gromov-Witten invariants counting holomorphic maps from bordered Riemann surfaces with $g$ handles and $n$ holes to $\cX$ with boundaries in $\cL$.
 This can be viewed as a version of all genus open mirror symmetry; the closed sector of the Remodeling Conjecture relates $\omega_{g,0}$ to $F_g^{\cX}$.
-The Remodeling Conjecture was proved for $\bC^3$ at all genus independently by L. Chen \cite{Ch09} and J. Zhou \cite{Zh09} in the open string sector, and by Bouchard-Catuneanu-Marchal-Su{\l}kowski \cite{BCMS} in the closed string sector.
+The open string part of the Remodeling Conjecture for $\bC^3$ was proved independently by L. Chen \cite{Ch09} and J. Zhou \cite{Zh09}.
+The free energy part of the Remodeling Conjecture for $\bC^3$ \cite{BS12} was proved independently by Bouchard-Catuneanu-Marchal-Su{\l}kowski \cite{BCMS} and S. Zhu \cite{Zhu}.
 B. Eynard and N. Orantin provided a proof of the Remodeling Conjecture for general smooth semi-projective toric Calabi-Yau 3-folds in \cite{EO15}.